elastic/kibana/x-pack/packages/ml/parse_interval/README.md

 # @kbn/ml-parse-interval

-The `parse_interval` package provides a utility function for parsing time intervals in various formats.
+The `parse_interval` package provides the `parseInterval` utility function for parsing time intervals in various formats.

 ## Usage